 - In a large bowl, mix together wheat flour, white flour, baking soda, baking powder, salt, and spices.

-- In a medium bowl, whisk together buttermilk, butter, eggs, and vanilla.
-Stir in pears.
+- In a medium bowl, whisk together buttermilk, butter, eggs, maple syrup, and vanilla.
+Stir in chopped pears and pear puree.
 Pour the liquid ingredients into the dry ingredients and combine with a large spatula until just mixed together.

 - Add all streusel ingredients to a bowl and mix with your fingers until until well combined and there is no dry flour left.